decretist/ICMCL17/proceedings/ICMCL17.md

 abstract: |
-  The textual history of Gratian's *Decretum* is now understood well enough to enable researchers to compare different recensions of the text in order to identify evolutionary changes in its doctrine.
-Specific developments can be identified by close reading well-chosen selections from the text (e.g., Pennington, "The Law's Violence against Medieval and Early Modern Jews").
+  The textual history of Gratian's *Decretum* is now understood well enough to enable researchers to compare different recensions of the text to identify evolutionary changes in its doctrine.
+Specific developments can be identified by the close reading of well-chosen selections from the text (e.g., Pennington, "The Law's Violence against Medieval and Early Modern Jews").
 However, a systematic search for such doctrinal developments is best conducted